mindspore-lab/mindcv/configs/halonet/README.md

 ## References

-[1] Scaling Local Self-Attention for Parameter Effificient Visual Backbones.
-CVPR，2021.
+[1] Vaswani A, Ramachandran P, Srinivas A, et al. Scaling local self-attention for parameter efficient visual backbones[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2021: 12894-12904.